-Organic material that decomposes, such as garden waste and food waste, makes up around 35% of waste going to landfill - but recycling it is a much better option.
+Organic waste (also known as food and green waste) from homes and businesses makes up around 42% of waste going to landfill.
+Recycling it is a much better option.

-When placed in landfill, organic material generates greenhouse gases including methane which is considered to be 25 times more potent than carbon dioxide.
-If we recycle green waste it can be turned into useful products for improving soil, growing healthy gardens, and supporting food production.
+Food and green waste in landfill breaks down and creates methane, a greenhouse gas 25 times more potent than carbon dioxide.
+If we recycle food and green waste it can be turned into useful compost to improve soil, grow healthy gardens and support food production.

 Find out more